donpark/session-mongoose/README.md

 That's it.

+## Turning off the sweeper that expires sessions

+You can also turn of the sweeper that runs every 'interval' seconds by setting the sweeper option to false.
+It is true by default.

+    var SessionStore = require("session-mongoose")(express);
+    var store = new SessionStore({
+        sweeper: false,
+        connection: mongoose.connection // <== custom connection
+    });

 ## Version 0.2 Migration Note

 * an instance of `connect` module (or equivalent like `express`) is now **required** to get